 Faculty members whose policy is to withdraw students by using the AW grade must do so by the College’s established withdrawal deadline.

-- Familiarize yourself with TCC’s academic resources.
+- Become familiar with TCC’s academic resources.

 - Withdrawals after the established refund deadline are not eligible for tuition refund.